hongbo-miao/office-addin-quick-start/react.md

 You should be able to see your manifest file with the name ends with **manifest.xml**.

-Open it and replace all the ports in the generated manifest file from `3000` to `4200`.

 ### Step 3.
 Initialize

 Open **public/index.html**, add